MohammadAboulEla/ComfyUI-iTools/README.md

 `Example 3:` change background color and font size
 ![iTools Add Text Overlay](examples/Screenshot3.jpg)

-**# iTools Load Images:** will return list of images from a given directory with a given limit, for example if the limit is 4 it will return first 4 images in that directory. it will also return the list of these images names.
+**# iTools Load Images:** will return list of images from a given directory with a given limit, for example if the limit is 4 it will return first 4 images in that directory.it will also return the list of these images names.
 ![iTools Add Text Overlay](examples/Screenshot5.jpg)